 19. SEMINARY.-Reports and discussions upon assigned topics from current chemical literature.
 One session each fortnight during the junior and senior years.
 Two credits.
-Professors PALMER and PARR.
+Professor PALMER and Mr. ROSE.

-20. QUANTITATIVE ANALYSIS.-An elementary course intended especially for such students of other departments as desire some training in the processes of quantitative analysis, but have not the time or the opportunity to enter the regular course in this subject (Chem.
+20. QUANTITATIVE ANALYSIS.-An elementary course intended especially for such students of other departments as desire some training in the process of quantitative analysis, but have not the time or the opportunity to enter the regular course in this subject (Chem.
 5).
 The work may vary in character, to some extent, according to the need of the individual student.
 Spring term, full study.
-Professor PALMER and Mr. WHITE.
+Professor PALMER and Mr. Rose.

-Required : Chemistry 3a.
+Required: Chemistry 3a.